redbadger/crux/README.md

 - The core can be tested without the need for mocking or stubbing.
 All that is needed is to check that for a given inbound message, the core responds with the correct set of commands and the correct view model.
 - Thanks to UniFFI, all data types used in message passing are shared across the FFI boundary.
-Then, when the code is updated (E.G. with new variants on the `Msg` type), the type checking in application layer (Swift and Kotlin) will cause the build to fail until the new messages are correctly handled.
+Then, when the code is updated (E.G. with new variants on the `Msg` type), type checking in the application layer (Swift and Kotlin) will cause the build to fail until the new messages are correctly handled.
 This keeps everything in sync!

 Message exchange is always initiated by the application &mdash; typically in response to some event in the user interface.
-When such an event goes off, the application sends a message to the core, and the core responds by returning one or more messages.
+When such an event goes off, the application sends a message to the core that then performs the relevant (pure) business logic.
+The core then responds by returning one or more messages.

 It is important to understand that in order for the results of the core's computation to be visible in the "outside world", the core must send at least one message back to the application.